Islamic Revolutionary Guard Corps: 2014 Israeli drone shoot down

 Iran revolutionary guards said that they had shot down an Israeli drone approaching the Natanz nuclear facility.
 According to ISNA, "The downed aircraft was of the stealth, radar-evasive type ... and was targeted by a ground-to-air missile before it managed to enter the area."
 The statement by revolutionary guards did not mention how they recognized it as an Israeli drone.
 Israel offered no comment.

 Ukraine International Airlines Flight 752

 Iranian authorities initially denied responsibility for the Ukraine International Airlines Flight 752 incident.
-However, the Islamic Revolutionary Guard Corps (IRGC) later admitted that the plane had been shot down by mistake.
+However, the IRGC later admitted that the plane had been shot down by mistake.

-The Aerospace Force of the Islamic Revolutionary Guard Corps took "full responsibility" for unintentionally shooting down Ukraine International Airlines Flight 752 with a surface-to-air missile on 8 January 2020.
+The Aerospace Force of the Islamic Revolutionary Guard Corps took "full responsibility" for unintentionally shooting down the airplane with a surface-to-air missile on 8 January 2020.
 President Hassan Rouhani stated that the plane was approaching an IRGC base when it was shot down: according to a senior Revolutionary Guards commander, the plane was mistaken for a cruise missile.

-On 17 January 2020, the IRGC, which shot down a Ukrainian passenger plane, were protected by Ali Khamenei in the Friday sermon.
+On 17 January 2020, the IRGC were protected by Ali Khamenei in the Friday sermon.
 He said that the downing was a "bitter" tragedy and additionally declared that "Iran's enemies" used the crash and the military's admission to "weaken" the IRGC.